Data Catalog Overview

 - Process that extracts technical metadata from your connected data sources into your data catalog repository.

-- An object in the Data Catalog refers to any object that is managed in your data catalog such as data assets, data entities, attributes, glossaries, terms and so on.
+- An object in the Data Catalog refers to any object that is managed in your data catalog such as data assets, data entities, attributes, glossaries, and terms.

 - Data Object